Professor of Law

 Books

-How to Think Like a Lawyer -- and Why: A Common Sense Guide to Everyday Dilemmas (Harper Collins, forthcoming 2022).
+How to Think Like a Lawyer -- and Why: A Common Sense Guide to Everyday Dilemmas (Harper Collins, 2022).

 What You Need To Know About Voting -- and Why (Harper Collins, 2020).